 Other causes of inside knee pain need to be excluded, including knee arthritis, an avulsion fracture of the medial femoral epicondyle, semimembranosus tendonitis, or myositis ossificans.

-An X-ray will often confirm the diagnosis of calcification at the top part of the medial collateral ligament.
+An X-ray will often confirm the diagnosis of calcification of the MCL at the top part of the ligament.
 Calcium deposits are seen after about three weeks.
-Calcium can also be seen on ultrasound or MRI.
+Calcium can also be seen on ultrasound, but less on MRI scans.

 Treatment of Pellegrini-Stieda lesion